craig-m-unsw/linux-vms/README.md

 Use the [chef](https://www.chef.io/products/chef-infra) bento [project](https://github.com/chef/bento) to build the [Vagrant](https://www.vagrantup.com/) [boxes](https://app.vagrantup.com/bento), then run Puppet Enterprise to configure them.

+**note:** this is a learning / proof of concept project, not suitable for building your production out of.

 ## build

 Build VM box images.
 Some of the iso url might need updating, the Debian url changed from 'release' to 'archive'.